datalad/datalad-next/docs/source/developer_guide/generator-runner.rst

 4. If the internal result queue of the generator is not empty, the generator will yield the first element of the result queue and go back to step 2.

-5. The subprocess has exited, the next call to the its ``send()``-method will retrieve the exit status of the subprocess and end the iteration by raising ``StopIteration``.
+5. The subprocess has exited, the next call to the ``send()``-method of the Generator will retrieve the exit status of the subprocess and end the iteration by raising ``StopIteration``.

 From the description above and from the figure it should be clear, that, if a user wants to receive output from a subprocess and not just wait for its exit, the user has to send data that is received via the ``pipe_data_received``-callback of the protocol to the result queue of the result generator.